 Tina Tombs Inducted Into Arizona Golf Hall of Fame

-SCOTTSDALE, Ariz. – Sun Devil Women's Golfer Tina Tombs (1981-85) was inducted into the Arizona Golf Hall of Fame, as the 2020 class was announced last week.
+SCOTTSDALE, Ariz. – Sun Devil Women's Golfer Tina Tombs (1981-85) was officially inducted into the Arizona Golf Hall of Fame.

-The Arizona Golf Hall of Fame Committee selected four new inductees to the Hall of Fame, three modern candidates and one representative from the Legacy Division.
+The Arizona Golf Hall of Fame Committee selected four new inductees to the Hall of Fame back in October of 2020, featuring three modern candidates and one representative from the Legacy Division.
 Tina Tombs is joined in the 2020 class by Mark Woodward and John Gunby, along with the Desert Mashie Golf Club.

 ?? ???????? ???? ?????????? ??

 ?????????????????????????????? to @SunDevilWGolf alum ???????? ??????????
 (1982-85) on being inducted into the Arizona Golf Hall of Fame! #SunDevilForLife pic.twitter.com/CiSZ0kMwPz

 — Sun Devil W. Golf (@SunDevilWGolf) October 16, 2020

 "When I think about my career, I feel overwhelmed," Tombs told the Arizona Golf Association.
 "I have put my heart and soul into this game.
 I am blessed to have received so much from the game of golf and its beautiful community.
 I wake up every morning and I am filled with gratitude, even more so after this year, that my office is the golf course.
 It is the honor of my career to be recognized by the Arizona Golf Hall of Fame!"